farid002/api-thousand-game/README.md

 ![Alt Text](assets/er-diagram.jpg)

 **DID YOU MODIFY ANYTHING RELATED DATABASE?**
- - Update the **.drawio** file under **/assets** folder on https://app.diagrams.net/ accordingly
+ - Follow the instructions on "Additional" section!
- - Export as JPG with 20 margin and replace the /assets/er-diagram.jpg

 ## Docker setup
 - Follow the Docker installation (for WSL) as in https://dataedo.com/docs/installing-docker-on-windows-via-wsl